tensorflow/tensorflow/tensorflow/python/autograph/CONTRIBUTING.md

 ## Unit tests

-Please include unit tests when contributing new features ([example here](converters/continue_statements_test.py)), as they help to a) prove that your code works correctly, and b) guard against future breaking changes to lower the maintenance cost.
+Please include unit tests when contributing new features ([example here](converters/continue_statements_test.py)), as they help to;
+a) prove that your code works correctly, and
+b) guard against future breaking changes to lower the maintenance cost.
 It's also helpful to check that any changes you propose do not break existing unit tests.
 You can run tests using the command,